rakibtg/zincphp-1/readme.md

   php zinc make:block welcome --get
   ```
   Once you run this above command a block file will be created at `/myApp/blocks/welcome/get.welcome.php`
-- Go to the block file and for our testing purpose we will just send a "Hello World" message.
-To send a response we will use the `\App::response()` method in the block file like this
+- Go to the block file and for our testing purpose we will just send a "Hello World" response.
+To send a response we will use the `\App::response()` method in the block file in its `response()` life cycle.
+Example:
   ```
   <?php
     namespace ZincPHP\Blocks\index;